 Meet the 2018 MFSB Board of Directors

-Kirra Brandon, President/Legislative Director: Kirra has been a member of the MFSB Board of Directors for the past two years.
+Kirra Brandon, President/Legislative Director: Kirra has been a member of the MFSB Board of Directors for the past three years.
 She has a BA in Biology from Harvard University, and received her MD from University of Maryland Medical School.
 Kirra practices pediatric dermatology in Easton, MD.
-She has four daughters.
-Her oldest child was born via c-section, and her younger three daughters were born at home with the assistance of CPMs.
+She has five daughters.
+Her oldest child was born via c-section, and her younger four daughters were born at home with the assistance of CPMs.
 Kirra wants to see Maryland become a state in which all families have maternity care options, and are supported in making their own decisions about their care.

 Evelyn Fielding, Secretary/Outreach Director: As Outreach Director, Evie is continuing the amazing work of Celia Garcia Perez and the Outreach Team in building Coalition MFSB!
 She has actively supported MFSB since 2012 and strongly believes in promoting education about childbirth options and informed choice.
 Her vision is to improve access to midwifery care for families of all backgrounds and to bridge the gaps between out-of-hospital maternity care and the medical system.
 The individualized, unhurried and relationship-focused care she received from midwives was transformative.
 She is a mother and a clinical psychologist in private practice.